-- The eCRF will be provided by the Sponsor and will be used to collect all data.
-Data will be obtained from the patient 's medical record. - All information entered in the eCRF is considered to accurately display original data.
+- The "MARVIN" system, provided by "XClinical GmbH", is used for the conduct of this project.
+It represents a fully validated and CDISC ODM-certified EDC software product. - The eCRF will be provided by the Sponsor and will be used to collect all data.
+Data will be obtained from the patient 's medical record.
+Relevant source data may only be transferred to the eCRF by authorized study staff.
+Each patient is pseudonymized using a unique ID. - All information entered in the eCRF is considered to accurately display original data.
 The Investigator is responsible for patient data procuration and for the quality of data recorded in the patient 's eCRF.
-Access to the eCRF is restricted by username and password. - For each patient in the study, an eCRF will be completed and signed electronically by the Investigator.
+Access to the eCRF is restricted by username and password. - For each patient in the study, an eCRF will be completed and signed electronically by the

+Investigator.
 The eCRFs may also be completed by trained and authorized personnel at the investigational site.
 The completed eCRFs are the sole property of the Sponsor and should not be made available in any form to 3rd parties without written permission of the Sponsor, except for authorized representatives of appropriate governmental health or regulatory authorities, without written permission of the Sponsor.